-- (b) The DVC (Ac) may certify and/or authenticate copies of the above certificates as true copies of the original document only upon written request from the applicant.
-The applicant shall pay certification fee as approved by university from time to time. - 23.4.
-Certificates that do not comply with the regulations for signature and seal as described in section 23.3 shall be deemed invalid. - 23.5.
-Application for certificates shall be made either in person or by postal mail.
-Application by phones, email electronic, or alternatives means shall not be permissible. - 23.6.
-Application made in person shall be by completion of the prescribed application form for issuance of various certificates - (a) A dully filled application form must be accompanied by the following documents: - (i) A document which recognize the applicant e.g. Identity card (National ID, Health Insurance ID, Employment ID, Bank ID, Driving license, etc.) - (ii) Evidence of receipt of payment of the compulsory fee as revised time to time and indicated in the prescribed application form. - (iii) A clearance form - (b) Certificates will only be issued in the name the applicant used to gain admission to the University or changed during the duration of the programme and the same had been presented and accepted by the University.
-No certificate will be issued in a name that is not reflected in the University's records. - 23.7.
-In case an application is made through a third party, a special power of attorney duly prepared by a registered advocated of the High Court of Tanzania must be presented.
+- (b) The DVC (ARC) may certify and/or authenticate copies of the above certificates as true copies of the original document only upon written request from the applicant.
+The applicant shall pay certification fee as approved by University from time to time. - 24.4 Certificates that do not comply with the regulations for signature and seal as described in section 23.3 shall be deemed invalid. - 24.5 Application for certificates shall be made either in person or by postal mail.
+Application by phones, email electronic, or alternatives means shall not be permissible. - 24.6 Application made in person shall be by completion of the prescribed application form for issuance of various certificates

+- (a) A duly filled application form must be accompanied by the following documents: - A document which recognize the applicant e.g. Identity card (National ID, Health Insurance ID, Employment ID, Bank ID, Driving license, etc.) - (ii) Evidence of receipt of payment of the compulsory fee as revised time to time and indicated in the prescribed application form. - (iii) A clearance form. - (b) Certificates will only be issued in the name the applicant used to gain admission to the University or changed during the duration of the programme and the same had been presented and accepted by the University.
+No certificate will be issued in a name that is not reflected in the University's records. - 24.7 In case an application is made through a third party, a special power of attorney duly prepared by a registered advocated of the High Court of Tanzania must be presented.
 The authorization must bear the name and signature of the giver of such power of attorney.
-In additional the applicant shall also comply with section 23.6 above.

-23.8.
-Application by Post:

-- (a) Application by postal mail shall be by completion of the prescribed application form for issuance of various certificates - (b) Present document which identifies the applicant and provide proof of payment of application fee as described in section 23.6. - (c) The applicant shall meet the cost of delivery - 23.9.
-Applicants who need to be issued certificates not mentioned in section 23.3 shall apply separately. - 23.10.
-Certificates shall be issued to the applicant after the University has sternly verified the information offered in the application form by comparing with those existed in University's records. - 23.11.
-The University shall re-issue a new correct certificate to the applicant in case of technical mistakes such as incorrect spelling or identification information in the original one; for this to happen the original certificate must be returned to the University and the applicant should pay for certificate reprinting fee due to errors. - 23.12.
-All application must be forwarded to the Directorate of Examinations Syndicate, Open University of Tanzania, P. O. BOX 23409, Dar es Salaam.
+In additional the applicant shall also comply with section 23.6 above. - 24.8 Application by Post: - (a) Application by postal mail shall be by completion of the prescribed application form for issuance of various certificates - (b) Present document which identify the applicant and provide proof of payment of application fee as described in section 23.6. - (c) The applicant shall meet the cost of delivery - 24.9 Applicants who need to be issued certificates not mentioned in section 23.3 shall apply separately. - 24.10 Certificates shall be issued to the applicant after the University has sternly verified the information offered in the application form by comparing with those existed in University's records. - 24.11 The University shall re-issue a new correct certificate to the applicant in case of technical mistakes such as incorrect spelling or identification information in the original one; for this to happen the original certificate must be returned to the University and the applicant should pay for certificate reprinting fee due to errors. - 24.12 All application must be forwarded to the Directorate of Teaching, Learning and Examination Services, Open University of Tanzania, P. O. BOX 23409, Dares Salaam.